blowdart/idunno.Bluesky/docs/posting.md

 If you don't provide `createdAt` the current date and time will be used.

-## <a name="understandingResult">Understanding the results from a post call</a>
+## <a name="understandingPostResults">Understanding the results from a post call</a>

-The `Post()` method creates a record in your Bluesky repo and returns an`AtProtoHttpResult<CreateRecordResponse>` This encapsulates the HTTP status code returned by the Bluesky API, the result of the operation, if the operation was successful, any error messages the api returned, and information on the current rate limits applied to you, which can be useful for making sure you don't flood the servers and get locked by a rate limiter.
+The `Post()` method creates a record in your Bluesky repo and returns an`AtProtoHttpResult<CreateRecordResponse>` This encapsulates the HTTP status code returned by the Bluesky API, the result of the operation, if the operation was successful, any error messages the API returned, and information on the current rate limits applied to you, which can be useful for making sure you don't flood the servers and get locked by a rate limiter.

 To check if the call was successful you can check the `Succeeded` property of the `HttpResult`, which will be `true` if the operation succeeded.
 If its false, the `StatusCode` property will contain the HTTP status code returned by the Bluesky API, and the `AtErrorDetail` property will contain any error information the API returned.

 ```c#
 AtProtoHttpResult<CreateRecordResponse> postResult =  await agent.Post("Hello world!");